bioinfo-ut/PlasmidSeeker/README.md

 - Approximate time with 8,514 Refseq plasmids, k=20 with 32 cores and 512GB RAM was 11 minutes.
 - For simplified installation and testing, follow the readme under "example" directory.

-command line example: *perl database_builder.pl -i [multi-FASTA file with all plasmids] -d [database directory name, will be created]*
+command line example: *perl database_builder.pl -i [multi-FASTA file with all plasmids]*

 ### Database builder options:
 - *-i* - Input fasta file with all plasmid sequences
-- *-d* - Database directory, which will be created
+- *-d* - Database directory (default „plasmid_db“, will be created if does not exist)
 - *-t* - Number of threads used (default 32)
 - *-w* - K-mer length used (default 20)